Contact Info

 - Get RSV vaccine during weeks 32 through 36 of your pregnancy between September through January*.

-OR - Have your baby 8 months of age or younger receive RSV immunization (nirsevimab) between October through March of their first RSV season.
+OR - Have your baby receive RSV immunization (nirsevimab or clesrovimab) as soon as possible but before 8 months of age between October through March of their first RSV season.

 - Get RSV vaccine during weeks 32 through 36 of your pregnancy between September through January*.